Bread & Baked Page

 Multigrain Granary is a 2-day process.
 A delicious, healthy bread with bread flour, whole wheat flour, and different grains: variously oats, wheat berries, quinoa, brown rice, polenta, — it varies a little depending on our mood.
 Sweetened with a little honey and molasses.
 Baked in rectangular sandwich loaves.
 Addictive.

 White Bread: This is not just any white bread — it’s beautifully enriched.
+Like all our breads, it has real substance — completely unlike supermarket squishy white bread.
+With poppy seeds or without.

 BagelDAf

 CornMuffinsHoney Corn Muffins: There are many versions of corn muffins.
-In the South, folks believe it’s a crime against humanity to make them sweet.
+Southerners believe it’s a crime against humanity to make them sweet.
 In some places corn muffins demand hot peppers.
-The ones that show up in supermarkets and bad catering establishments are super-sweet and greasy.
-(Yuck)Ours are classic New England versions: course-ground cornmeal and some sweetness from local honey — but not a lot.
+The ones that show up in supermarkets and bad catering establishments are super-sweet and too greasy for our taste.
+Ours are classic New England versions: course-ground cornmeal and some sweetness from local honey — but not a lot.
 Buttermilk and butter to give them richness.
 And we bake them in flat round tins (some people call them “muffin tops”) so you can eat them as they are or (as we love them) split them and toast or griddle them.
 Pop a poached egg on them, heat them and pour chili over them … whatever you like.
 They are SO good.
+Special order only.

 JMHHambbuns

 Hot Dog (Top Loading) and Hamburger Buns: Supermarket versions have very little real bread taste, but a lot of sugar in them.
 Ours are a real bread, complementing whatever you put in them.
 A light bread super-enriched with local eggs and a little local honey.
+Available in the summer; otherwise special order.

 JMHNaan

 Naan: A beautiful flatbread found throughout South and West Asia.
 Enriched with yoghurt, butter, egg, so richer than pita.
 Pop it in the toaster or oven straight out of the freezer, just to defrost and warm a little.
+Special order.

 Pizza Dough: This is what we use for our homemade pizzas.
 Order packs of plain and rosemary pizza dough directly trough us.
 Each pack sufficient for a 12-ounce pizza topped with whatever you want.
+Special order.

-FRESH BAKED SWEET THINGS
+THE SWEET THINGS

 We tend to do mostly unusual things, not super sweet.
 More grown-up flavors.
 For grown-up sweet teeth.